What is Engineering with Management?

 A variety of assessment techniques ranging from traditional examinations to continuous assessment, project work, design portfolios is used over the four or five years.

 Throughout the course, a strong emphasis is placed on group projects, case studies and teamwork.
-Many of our 4th years are undertaking the 4E5 (Innovation in Product Development) module.
-This pairs Trinity students in teams with students from the world’s leading universities (e.g. Stanford in the US); each team consisting of 4 students from each university.
+Many of our fourth years are undertaking the 4E5 (Innovation in Product Development) module.
+This pairs Trinity students in teams with students from the world’s leading universities (such as Stanford in the US); each team consisting of fourstudents from each university.
 The course also involves trips to Stanford and the Silicon Valley area.
 The teams are working with industrial sponsors, recent examples being SAP and Panasonic, with a mission to create innovative solutions to real customer needs.

-At the end of year three you make a decision to pursue a Bachelor degree (B. Sc.(Ing)) or a Masters degree (M.A.I) depending on achieving the necessary academic standards.
+At the end of of the third year you make a decision to pursue a Bachelor degree (B. Sc.(Ing)) or a Master's degree (M.A.I), depending on achieving the necessary academic standards.

-Most of our fourth year students are in the first year of a two year masters-cycle leading to the award of an M.A.I degree (see below).
-Students electing to conclude their studies with a bachelor’s degree (B.Sc.
+Most of our fourth year students are in the first year of a two year Master's degree-cycle leading to the award of an M.A.I. qualification.
+Students electing to conclude their studies with a Bachelor’s degree (B.Sc.
 (Ing)) undertake a Capstone project.
-Those continuing to a fifth year have a number of other options such as the innovation projects (see above), industry-based internships, or study-abroad programmes (see below).
-Students in fifth year (studying for an M.A.I qualification) undertake a major individual research project and range of advanced specialist technical modules.
+Those continuing to a fifth year have a number of other options such as the innovation projects at partner institutions, industry-based internships, or study-abroad programmes.
+Students in fifth year (studying for an M.A.I. qualification) undertake a major individual research project and range of advanced specialist technical modules.

-Students who achieve a satisfactory academic standard in their third year may proceed to a 2-year Master’s cycle, which will lead to the award of an M.A.I (Masters in Engineering) degree.
+Students who achieve a satisfactory academic standard in their third year may proceed into a two-year Master’s cycle, which will lead to the award of an M.A.I. in Engineering.
 Those students who choose to graduate after four years with the B.Sc.
-(Ing) degree will require additional qualifications (e.g. further/alternative postgraduate study) to be eligible for professional accreditation with Engineers Ireland.
+(Ing) degree will require additional qualifications (such as further / alternative postgraduate study) to be eligible for professional accreditation with Engineers Ireland.

 Four principal routes are available: